JaredKeithAveritt/VASP_Utilities/README.md

 ## Step 4.
 Generate DOS plots
 note: must not be done using terminus, use the default terminal and have -X11 forwarding turned on.

+in `dos` folder, run vaspkit `211` to get the band structure. a `band.png` figure will result.
+Additional files including `` , `` , ``  are also generated.

+`BAND.dat` and `BAND_RECORMATTED.dat` can be used in ORIGIN. in `BAND_RECORMATTED.dat` , the first column is the length of the K-path in units of 1/Angstrom, the following columns are the energy of each bands.

+in `KLABELS`, contains the positions of high symmetry points on band structure figures